pytest-dev/pytest/doc/en/how-to/types.rst

 Temporary directories and paths are commonly used in pytest to create isolated environments for testing file and directory operations.
 The `tmp_path` and `tmpdir` fixtures provide these capabilities.
 Adding typing annotations enhances clarity about the types of objects these fixtures return, which is particularly useful when performing file operations.
-It also prevents misuse of monkeypatch by clarifies its API and expected inputs.

 Below examples are based on the pytest documentation for `Temporary Directories and Files in tests <https://github.com/pytest-dev/pytest/blob/main/doc/en/how-to/tmp_path.rst>`_, with the addition of typing annotations.